atmoos/cv/README.md

 ## Projects

-Most projects I've worked for revolved around the .Net ecosystem, which is where I am naturally most comfortable.
+Most projects I've worked for revolved around the .Net ecosystem, which is where I am also most comfortable.
 However, I enjoy challenges as well as stepping out of my comfort zone every so often.
 As such, I've enjoyed working for a broad variety of target environments and architectures:

 - Plugin development, for
   - *WPF* desktop engineering apps